Title and Abstract

 kinkyreg: Instrument-free inference for linear regression models with endogenous regressors

-In models with endogenous regressors, a standard regression approach is to exploit just- or over-identifying orthogonality conditions by using instrumental variables.
+In models with endogenous regressors, a standard regression approach is to exploit just- or overidentifying orthogonality conditions by using instrumental variables.
 In just-identified models, the identifying orthogonality assumptions cannot be tested without the imposition of other non-testable assumptions.
-While formal testing of over-identifying restrictions is possible, its interpretation still hinges on the validity of an initial set of untestable just-identifying orthogonality conditions.
+While formal testing of overidentifying restrictions is possible, its interpretation still hinges on the validity of an initial set of untestable just-identifying orthogonality conditions.
 We present the kinkyreg Stata program for kinky least squares inference that adopts an alternative approach to identification.
 By exploiting non-orthogonality conditions in the form of bounds on the admissible degree of endogeneity, feasible test procedures can be constructed that do not require instrumental variables.
-The kinky least squares confidence bands can be more informative than confidence intervals obtained from instrumental variable estimation, in particular when the instruments are weak.
-Moreover, the approach facilitates a sensitivity analysis for standard instrumental variable inference.
-In particular, it allows to assess the validity of previously untestable just-identification exclusion restrictions.
-Further instrument-free tests include linear hypotheses, heteroskedasticity, functional form, and serial correlation tests.
+The kinky least squares confidence bands can be more informative than confidence intervals obtained from instrumental variables estimation, in particular when the instruments are weak.
+Moreover, the approach facilitates a sensitivity analysis for standard instrumental variables inference.
+In particular, it allows to assess the validity of previously untestable just-identifying exclusion restrictions.
+Further instrument-free tests include linear hypotheses, functional form, heteroskedasticity, and serial correlation tests.

 University of Exeter